Admissions Committee for Ph.D.

 3. The question of future research

-4. One slide for each research goal, about 3 research goals, including a brief and accurate breakdown of the research plan, method, and preliminary results or expected results.
+4. One slide for each research goal, about three goals, including a brief and accurate breakdown of the research plan, method, and preliminary results or expected results.

 5. Summary of the research plan